Extension of Post Completion Optional Practical Training (OPT) and F-1 Status for Eligible Students under the H-1B Cap-Gap Regulations

 STEM OPT Extensions

-F-1 students who receive science, technology, engineering, and mathematics (STEM) degrees included on the STEM Designated Degree Program List, are employed by employers enrolled in E-Verify, and who have received an initial grant of post-completion OPT employment authorization related to such a degree, may apply for a 17-month extension of such authorization.
-F-1 students may obtain additional information about STEM OPT extensions on the Student and Exchange Visitor Program website at www.ice.gov/sevis.
+F-1 students who receive science, technology, engineering, and mathematics (STEM) degrees included on the STEM Designated Degree Program List (PDF), are employed by employers enrolled in and maintain good standing with E-Verify, and who have received an initial grant of post-completion OPT employment authorization related to such a degree, may apply for a 24-month extension of such authorization.
+F-1 students may obtain additional information about STEM OPT extensions on our Optional Practical Training Extension for STEM Students (STEM OPT) page or the STEM OPT Hub.

 Start Date Issues

-If the students' OPT end dates are shortened to September 30, even though their H-1B employment would not begin until a later date, the student should contact their DSO.
-The DSO may request a data fix in SEVIS by contacting the SEVIS helpdesk.
+If the student’s OPT end date is shortened to September 30 even though their H-1B employment would not begin until a later date, the student should contact their DSO.
+The DSO may request a data fix in the Student and Exchange Visitor Information System (SEVIS) by contacting the SEVIS helpdesk.

 Changes in Employment

-Laid Off/Termination from H-1B employer: If the student has an approved H-1B petition and change of status, but is laid off/terminated by the H-1B employer before the effective date, and the student has an unexpired EAD issued for post-completion OPT, the student can retrieve any unused OPT.
-The student will remain in student status and can continue working OPT using the unexpired EAD until the H-1B change of status goes into effect.
-The student also needs to make sure that USCIS receives a withdrawal request from the petitioner before the H-1B change of status effective date.
+The student also needs to make sure that USCIS receives a withdrawal request from the petitioner before the H-1B change of status goes into effect.
 This will prevent the student from changing to H-1B status.
-Once the petition has been revoked, the student must provide their DSO with a copy of the USCIS acknowledgement of withdrawal (i.e., the notice of revocation).
-The DSO may then request a data fix in SEVIS, to prevent the student from being terminated in SEVIS on the H-1B effective date, by contacting the SEVIS helpdesk.
+Once the petition has been revoked or withdrawn, the student must provide his or her DSO with a copy of the USCIS acknowledgement of withdrawal (the notice of revocation).
+The DSO may then contact the SEVIS helpdesk to request a data fix in SEVIS to prevent the student from being terminated in SEVIS.

-If USCIS does not receive the withdrawal request prior to the H-1B petition change of status effective date, then the student will need to stop working, file a Form I-539 to request reinstatement, and wait until the reinstatement request is approved, before resuming employment.
+If USCIS does not receive the withdrawal request before the date that the student is supposed to change status to an H-1B nonimmigrant, then the student will need to stop working, file Form I-539, Application to Extend/Change Nonimmigrant Status to request F-1 status, and wait until the change of status request is approved before resuming employment.

-Student finds a new H-1B job: The student can continue working with his or her approved EAD while the data fix in SEVIS is pending if the (former) H-1B employer timely withdrew the H-1B petition and the following conditions are true:
+Student finds a new H-1B job: The F-1 student can continue working with his or her approved EAD while the data fix in SEVIS is pending if:

-If the H-1B revocation occurs on or after October 1, the student will need to stop working before October 1, apply for reinstatement, and wait until the reinstatement request is approved before resuming employment.
+If the employer withdraws the H-1B petition on or after October 1, the student will need to stop working immediately, apply for F-1 status, and wait until the change of status request is approved before resuming employment.